-Moving On Program Metric Base # eline % Benchi # mark % Outcome Benchmark Achieved?
-CE #4: Increase in Resources Leveraged Amount of funds leveraged in dollars (increase) \$0 70 \$50,000 70 \$8,000 No SS #5: Households Assisted by Services that Increase Self Sufficiency Number of households receiving services to increase self sufficiency (increase) 0 25 4 No SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self sufficiency (increase) For the purposes of the activity, self sufficiency is defined as transitioning to permanent housing.
-0 5 0 No HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase). Ü 2 2 Yes
+Moving On Program Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+CE #4: Increase in Resources Leveraged Amount of funds leveraged in dollars (increase) \$0 \$50,000 \$46,000 No SS #5: Households Assisted by Services that Increase Self Sufficiency Number of households receiving services to increase self-sufficiency (increase) 0 25 22 No SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase) For the purposes of the activity, self-sufficiency is defined as transitioning to permanent housing.
+0 5 0 No HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
+0 2 9 Yes